-Section 1.0, "Introduction," of the QAPD (USEC, 2006c) describes: (a) the organizational structure, (b) functional responsibilities, and (c) charts of the lines, interrelationships, and areas of responsibility and authority for all organizations performing activities relied on for safety.
-The Senior Vice President, American Centrifuge, has overall responsibility for the design, fabrication, refurbishment, testing, operation, and modification of the ACP, and will also be also responsible for the QA program and for determining the status, adequacy, and effectiveness of the QAPD (USEC, 2006c).
-The Director, Regulatory and Quality Assurance, reports to the Senior Vice President, American Centrifuge, and will be responsible for regulatory and quality assurance functions.
+Section 1.0, "Introduction," of the QAPD (USEC, 2006c) describes: (a) the organizational structure: (b) functional responsibilities; and (c) charts of the lines, interrelationships, and areas of responsibility and authority for all organizations performing activities relied on for safety.
+The Vice President, American Centrifuge, has overall responsibility for the design, fabrication, refurbishment, testing, operation, and modification of the ACP, and will also be also responsible for the QA program and for determining the status, adequacy, and effectiveness of the QAPD (USEC, 2006c).
+The Director, American Centrifuge Plant reports to the Vice President, American Centrifuge, and will be responsible for the overall safe operation and maintenance of the ACP.
+These responsibilities include refurbishment/construction, initial start-up, testing operation, training, procedures, engineering, as well as occupational, environmental, and nuclear safety.
+The Director, Regulatory and Quality Assurance, reports to the Vice President, American Centrifuge, and will be responsible for regulatory and QA functions.
 The QA Manager reports to the Director, Regulatory and Quality Assurance, and will be responsible for independent oversight of ACP activities covered by the QAPD (USEC, 2006c).
 Organizational responsibilities for design, refurbishment, construction, start-up, and operation are functionally described as follows: